Schedule NSFW Posts on Bluesky (Policy, Labels, More!)

 To label content on Bluesky or Mastodon:

-1. Create a new post in the composer
+1. Create a new post in the post composer

 2. Attach any images/media